 Dimension – When you place a dimension on Path on the Marks card, Tableau connects the marks according to the members in the dimension.
 If the dimension is a date, the drawing order is driven by the date order.
 If the dimension includes words such as customer names or product types, the drawing order is driven by the order of the members in the data source.
 You can change the order that data points are connected by changing the sort order of the members.
 For more information, see Sort Data in a Visualization(Link opens in a new window).

 Measure – When you place a measure on Path on the Marks card, Tableau connects the marks according to the values of the measure.
 The measure can be aggregated or disaggregated.

 When the mark type is set to be a line (Automatic or Line), you can click the Path property in the Marks card to change the line type.

-Use these line types for numeric data that remains constant for periods of time, with noticeable changes or deltas – such as account balances, inventory levels or interest rates.
-Step lines work well for emphasising the magnitude of change.
-Jump lines help to emphasise the duration of change between data points.
+Use these line types for numeric data that remains constant for periods of time, with noticeable changes or deltas – such as account balances, inventory levels, or interest rates.
+Step lines work well for emphasizing the magnitude of change.
+Jump lines help to emphasize the duration of change between data points.

 - Click Path in the Marks card.

 Select Linear, Step, or Jump to change the line type.

 Starting in Tableau 23.2, when the mark type is set to be a line (Automatic or Line), you can click the Path property in the Marks card to change the line pattern.